fabanc/intern4-exercises/exercise-3/ReadMe.md

 HTTP Server is only required to be able to run the unit tests in a browser.

-To be able to load the Esri JavaScript API, I need to have a reference to dojo 2: `npm install @dojo/loader`
+To be able to load test suite as an AMD module in a browser, I need to have a reference to dojo 2: `npm install @dojo/loader`

 # Running the test suite in command line